 Bringing your work over

 You probably have writing somewhere already.
 A Word doc with a draft.
-A folder of character notes.
-A PDF of a world bible you wrote in another tool.
-Pendraic’s import wizard reads any of that, sorts it into chapters and scenes and characters and worldbuilding, and shows you what it found before anything lands in your project.
+A handful of character notes.
+A world bible you wrote in another tool.
+Pendraic’s import wizard attempts to read any of that, sorts it into chapters and scenes and characters and worldbuilding, and shows you what it found before anything lands in your project.
+Machines can make mistakes — nothing imports until you approve it, and you’re always welcome to copy and paste the text directly if a file gives the parser trouble.

 What you can upload